The purpose of death

 You say I am going away.
 But where can I go?
 I am always here.

-Even though each life is a unique and personal journey, we all experience the same stages of life, such as childhood, adolescence, adulthood and old age.
-Likewise, death is a personal journey, which also unfolds through a series of stages.
-The following pages contain a description of the four primary stages of life after death, thus providing a road map of the territory ahead.
+Each life is a unique and personal journey.
+And yet, we all pass through the same stages, such as childhood, adolescence, adulthood and old age.
+Likewise, death is a personal journey, which also unfolds in stages.
+The following chapters contain a description of the four primary stages of life after death, thus providing a road map of the territory ahead.
 As with any map, a great deal of information has been condensed, or omitted, in order to provide an overview and highlight the more important landmarks.

 To describe the different stages of life after death, we must first talk about the nature of Consciousness, as well as the various bodies and planes of experience.